 Fin-Type/Blade-Style Stabilizers

-After the initial development of braces by SB Tactical, many other companies also made similar products and made their own changes.
+After SB Tactical's initial development of braces, many other companies developed similar products and introduced their own modifications.
 This led to the creation of fin-type or blade-style stabilizers.
 These stabilizers have a single blade or fin in the middle, unlike traditional pistol braces, which may have two plastic or rubber blades that support your arm from both sides and hold the strap that secures the brace to your arm.
-Fin-style pistol braces usually have slots to use a strap, and they are like a minimalist version of traditional pistol braces.
+Fin-style braces typically include slots for a strap and are a minimalist version of traditional pistol braces.

 Wing Tactical: Your Source for the Highest-Quality Custom Firearm Parts